nowtryz/cafet-app/REST.md

 | Field        | New usage
 |--------------|----------
 | `"status"`   | On `OK`, the server simply responds with a `HTTP 200` code
-|              | On `Eror`, the server responds with an HTTP error code corresponding to the error occured
+|              | On `Error`, the server responds with an HTTP error code corresponding to the error occured
 | `"computing"`| `Computing` HTTP Header fiel
 | `"result"`   | It's now the HTTP body

 ## Errors
-:construction: Work in progress on eror binding.
+:construction: Work in progress on error binding.